Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ~$ ls
 fsocity.dic   fsocity_new.dic
 ```

+Good news, we managed to cut that list down from 858,160 to 11,451.
+This will speed up our guessing a lot!

 I like to use Hydra to guess passwords; the syntax for guessing login forms can be a real pain, we need to make sure we fully understand how the login form works, so that we don't get confused.